valeriocomo/readme/README.md

 ###

 <p>I work with web technologies.
-I love to work with Angular but I have experience with ReactJS and some old fashion framework like Knockout.js.
+I love working with Angular but I have some experience with ReactJS.
 I know the fundamentals of native mobile development (Android with Kotlin and iOS with Swift) and hybrid mobile development with Ionic.</p>
 <p>I design APIs (REST, gRPC, GraphQL) with several technologies such as NodeJS (Typescript and Javascript), C#, Java, PHP.</p>
 <p>Developer Experience is one of my latest trending topic, with a particular focus on the creation of replicable dev environments via Docker.</p>
 <p>System Design is one of the activity I like to do most.</p>